 These are some very interesting results:

-- konsole uses a lot of memory, about 32 MB.
-When setting the history buffer to 10.000 lines, it increases to 38MB per instance.
+uses a lot of memory, about 32 MB.
+When setting the history buffer to 10.000 lines, it increases to 38MB per instance. -

-- gnome-terminal has a very different memory behavior.
-When you open multiple terminals, they are all memory managed from one gnome-terminal instance.
+instance.
 This one instance requires about 45 MB freshly started.
-When opening multiple terminals and each one with 10.000 lines of used buffer, each terminal requires about 16 MB, so when you open more than three terminals at once you have already lower memory requirements than when using konsole.
+When opening multiple terminals and each one with 10.000 lines of used buffer, each terminal requires about 16 MB, so when you open more than three terminals at once you have already lower memory requirements than when usingkonsole

-- wterm is both reasonably fast and the most memory efficient of all tested terminals.
+is both reasonably fast and the most memory efficient of all tested terminals.
 Each instance requires only about 6.3 MB of RAM, even with 10.000 lines of buffer.
-Only aterm but without buffer comes with 6.5 MB pretty close.
+Only aterm but without buffer comes with 6.5 MB pretty close. -

 Conclusion